Sunleys/Sunleys_Art-Audio/README.md

 ## Art

 - Making decisions about the art of maps
-- Make decisions about the art of the characters
+- Making decisions about the art of the characters
 - Create maps from Tiled
 - Create sprite sheets and xml documents of some characters